-The second bucket is security awareness training.
+The second bucket is what most people think of when they think of security awareness training.
 This type of training is designed for all employees.
 It covers topics around proper password usage, multi-factor authentication, and phishing.
 These are all areas where employees need to follow best practices to reduce the chance of a security incident or data breach.
+Ideally, security awareness training promotes good security hygiene.
 This is the most common form of training that is required by data regulations.

 Privacy training is associated with data regulations and company policies and procedures.
 In the case of HIPAA, privacy training is required to train employees on HIPAA rules and company privacy policies and procedures.
 Privacy training is designed for all employees to help them understand the types of sensitive data as well as when and where that data can be shared.

 One training area now required under GDPR and CCPA is data subject rights.
 Companies need to train their employees on the relevant data subject rights.
 We offer lessons on data subject rights in our GDPR and CCPA training but are also creating short courses focused solely on data subject rights for different audiences — customer support, account management, and technical support.

 We also plan to launch privacy training specifically for sales and marketing teams so they can better understand privacy and use it in their materials during conversations with potential customers.